sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/5-Relational-Calculus/1-Tuple-Relational-Calculus-I.md

 # 1. Tuple Relational Calculus I
 Created Fri Apr 5, 2024 at 1:32 AM

+Tuple relational calculus is also known as just "relational calculus".

 ### Comparison with other languages
 We have discussed about 3 querying languages:
 1. Relational algebra - Operators selection, projection, rename, set-difference, cartesian-product, natural-joins.
 It's a procedural.